Frequently Asked Questions

 We are open to the public:

 Monday – Closed

 Can you come pick up a stray animal I found?

 Please contact your local animal control for animal pick-ups.
 While we wish we had the resources to help with these matters, such things are currently beyond our limits.

 While we always try our best to help in every situation, newborn kittens are one of the most difficult groups of animals to place.
 They require massive amounts of care we are rarely able to give.
 If you would like to try and bottle feed them, try reading our primer.

 Why do you charge different adoption fees for animals?

-The Humane Society of Southeast Texas believes that all animals are inherently priceless, like all living creatures.
-However, we have had to realize that what we do to rescue these pets has a cost–from the moment they enter our care to the moment they’re released to their forever homes each pet needs food, shelter, daily care, and a host of veterinary procedures.
-These expenses rack up, especially for the animals who are with us the longest.
+The HSSET believes all pets are inherently priceless, like all living creatures.
+However, we have to recognize that what we do to rescue these pets has a cost.
+From the moment they enter our care to the moment they go home, each pet needs food, shelter, daily care, and a host of veterinary procedures.
+These expenses amass quickly, especially for the animals who are with us the longest.

-Because the community at large sees certain breeds, sizes, and ages as more desirable than others, we do often know when one pet has a higher chance of adoption than another.
-Much as our staff adores our senior residents, the fact is that the ten-year-old mutt with severe arthritis is far less likely to be adopted than an eight-week-old purebred and healthy Yorkshire Terrier.
-Charging a slightly higher fee for a purebred yorkie puppy, who will be adopted within days–if not hours–of being taken in, helps to subsidize the cost of medical care for animals whom we know will be with us for several months.
-This necessary practice helps us cut down the amount of times we must euthanize for space, and also to alleviate some of the guilt adopters often feel at passing over a senior dog in favor of a puppy.
+Because the community at large consider certain breeds, sizes, and ages as more desirable than others, we do often know when one pet has a higher chance of adoption than another.
+For example, much as our staff adores our senior residents, the fact is that the ten-year-old mutt with severe arthritis is far less likely to be adopted quickly than an eight-week-old purebred and healthy Yorkshire Terrier.
+Charging a slightly higher fee for the puppy, who will be adopted within days–if not hours–of being taken in, helps to subsidize the cost of medical care for animals we know will be with us for several months to several years.

 Why do you charge a fee for intakes?